inkyusa/inkyusa/README.md

 ### Hi there, this is Inkyu 👋
 ---
-My interests are Field Robotics, Applied machine learning, and Virtual reality...
-[Google Scholar page](https://scholar.google.com.au/citations?user=KxJU37kAAAAJ&hl=en)
+My interests are Field Robotics, Applied machine learning, Large-language models, and AI-generated content (AIGC e.g., stable-diffusion) [Google Scholar page](https://scholar.google.com.au/citations?user=KxJU37kAAAAJ&hl=en)

 I hope you find some useful things for you, and should you have questions regarding them, please email me.